emarkland00/address-format/README.md

 * Clone this repo to your machine, then cd to it
 * Run `npm install` in that directory
 * Run `npm start` to initialize the express app.
 A local server will be generated on your localhost at port 3000
-* Test it out by visiting the address `http://localhost:3000` in your browser or running the cURL command (in another terminal): `curl -i http://localhost:3000`

 ## How do I get set up (docker edition) ##